Ruth Shalit Barrett sues Atlantic for $1 million over retraction of viral article, allegations of inaccuracies

 Barrett wrote that Sloane had three daughters and a son, and described one of the daughter’s fencing injuries as a being part of a “Fourth of July massacre” after she had been “stabbed in the jugular.”
 She also wrote that some Connecticut families had built “Olympic-size hockey rinks” in their backyards.

 But those details and other elements of the story began to fall apart after Erik Wemple, The Washington Post’s media critic, examined Barrett’s story, speaking to a fencing expert who cast doubt on the likelihood of such a gruesome injury.
 The founder of a company that builds ice rinks for the affluent in the area said he knew of “nobody who’s built an Olympic sheet, not even the hedge-fund guys.”
-Wemple reported that sources close to the family said the woman identified as Sloane did not have a son.
+Wemple reported that people close to the family said the woman identified as Sloane did not have a son.

-Wemple also noted that the Atlantic story appeared under the byline “Ruth S. Barrett,” obscuring the name “Shalit,” which was Barrett’s byline in the 1990s when she wrote and edited for the New Republic, New York Times Magazine.
+Wemple also noted that the Atlantic story appeared under the byline “Ruth S. Barrett,” obscuring the name “Shalit,” which was Barrett’s byline in the 1990s when she wrote and edited for the New Republic and New York Times Magazine.
 Under that name, she had been accused of plagiarism multiple times.
 (In response to those incidents, she has said she made errors in attribution because of “carelessness” and “sloppy work methods.”)

 Amid the scrutiny of the article, the Atlantic redid its fact-checking and found that Sloane did not have a son, as Barrett had stated.
 Sloane told the Atlantic that Barrett had proposed inventing a son as a way to shroud her identity; Barrett denied doing so but admitted that she was “complicit” in the fabrication.